 It is the commonest congenital tumor in fetus 11 and neonate 3.
 The incidence is estimated at ~1:35000-40000.
 There is recognized female predilection wi...

 Salpingitis refers to inflammation of the fallopian tube, it can be a part of pelvic inflammatory disease.

 salpingitis isthmica nodosa

-Salpingitis isthmica nodosa (SIN), sometimes also referred to as perisalpingitis isthmica nodosa - PIN, refers to nodular scarring of the fallopian tubes.
+Salpingitis isthmica nodosa (SIN), sometimes also referred to as perisalpingitis isthmica nodosa or diverticulosis of the Fallopian tube, refers to nodular scarring of the Fallopian tubes.
 In very early stages, the tubes may appear almost normal.
-As scarring and nodularity progress, the changes become more radiographically appar...
+As scarring and nodularity progress, the changes ...